Golden Glove specializes in the deep cleaning of residential and commercial carpet, hardwood, vinyl, and tile.

 GOLDEN GLOVE has changed its service menu to meet the new needs of its customers.
 We now offer a wide range of services for our Peachtree City customers.

-- Stone, tile and grout care
+- Stone and grout cleaning

 - Anti-allergen cleaning and treatment of mattresses

-- Carpet and oriental rug deep cleaning
+- Carpet and oriental rug cleaning

 - Carpet stain and odor removal